sucofunk/SUCOFUNKey/doc/manual.md

     INPUT       Lets you select the input source for recording (see LEDs aside) CURSOR      Four cursor keys as on a normal conputer keyboard

 Below this row are 24 white keys.
-The correspond to two octaves on a piano roll.
+The correspond to two octaves on a piano keyboard.
 In this manual they are sometimes called **Note keys**.
-The black keys of a piano roll are not black in our case.
+The black keys of a piano keyboard are not black in our case.
 They are white.
 If this manual is refering to black keys, the upper row of the white keys should be considered as black keys.

 Whenever you need to enter alphanumerical characters, you use the Note Keys.
 The white keys correspond to letters, the black keys to numbers and special characters.
 It is a bit like writing with an old T9 input from a mobile phone (e.g. F -> A/B, G -> C/D and so on).